The Easiest Way to Make Your Nonprofit Look More Put-Together (Hint: Templates!)

 The comms person running social, email, and everything else.

-Templates give everyone on your team the tools to create aligned, on-brand materials without waiting for a designer or starting from scratch.
+Templates give everyone on your team the tools to create aligned, on-brand materials without waiting for a designer.

 They streamline the process so your team can focus on the message.